D. R. Fraser Taylor: Research

-Taylor has engaged in research and development in the theory and practice of Cybercartography; electronic atlases, interactive cartographic systems and visualization; the preservation and archiving of geospatial data, including Case Study 06, Cybercartographic Atlas of Antarctica, with the InterPARES Project (Phase 2); and Canada’s international policies toward developing nations.
+Taylor engaged in research and development in the theory and practice of Cybercartography; electronic atlases, interactive cartographic systems and visualization; the preservation and archiving of geospatial data, including Case Study 06, Cybercartographic Atlas of Antarctica, with the InterPARES Project (Phase 2); and Canada’s international policies toward developing nations.

 Honours

 In 2008, Dr. Taylor was elected a Fellow of the Royal Society of Canada.
 In 2013, he was awarded the Carl Mannerfelt Gold Medal by the International Cartographic Association, for which he served as President from 1987 to 1995.
 In 2014, Dr. Taylor was awarded the prestigious Killam Prize for the Social Sciences for his work in developing Cybercartography.
 He was appointed to the Order of Canada in 2021.
+He died on March 22, 2025.